pestphp/docs/higher-order-testing.md

 ---
 title: Higher Order Testing
-description: Although "High Order Testing" may appear to be a complex term, it is actually a technique that simplifies your tests, and it is entirely optional.
+description: Although "High Order Testing" may appear to be a complex term, it is actually a technique that simplifies your tests and it is entirely optional.
 One of the core philosophies of Pest is to encourage users to care about the beauty and simplicity of their test suite, just as they do about their source code.
 Therefore, you might find this technique intriguing and choose to adopt it in certain parts of your code.
 ---

 # Higher Order Testing

-Although "High Order Testing" may appear to be a complex term, it is actually a technique that simplifies your tests, and it is entirely optional.
+Although "High Order Testing" may appear to be a complex term, it is actually a technique that simplifies your tests and it is entirely optional.
 One of the core philosophies of Pest is to encourage users to care about the beauty and simplicity of their test suite, just as they do about their source code.
 Therefore, you might find this technique intriguing and choose to adopt it in certain parts of your code.

-Let us consider an example that demonstrates how to migrate an existing test to high order testing.
+Let's consider an example that demonstrates how to migrate an existing test to high order testing.
 To illustrate, we will use a simple test.

 ```php
 it('works', function () {